Good Friday Agreement: Cameron hails 15th anniversary

 "But at too many levels society remains deeply divided and huge challenges remain if the hopes enshrined in the agreement are to be properly fulfilled.

-"We urgently need to tackle sectarianism and segregation in order to build a more cohesive society."'Not perfect'
+"We urgently need to tackle sectarianism and segregation in order to build a more cohesive society."

 Many unionists, particularly the DUP, were angered by the proposals and the party's leader then, the Reverend Ian Paisley, led a vigorous referendum campaign for a "no" vote.